-2 Measured with an ABS product which categorises postcode areas based on their distance from facilities and services.

-4 Measured based on whether the respondent's social network is made up of mainly men, mainly women or a mixture of both.
+- Measured using the composite measure described in Section 5.2. - Measured with an ABS product which categorises postcode areas based on their distance from facilities and services. - Measured based on whether the respondent's social network is made up of mainly men, mainly women or a mixture of both. - Percentage of variance explained by model is 35%.